Table of Contents

 - The 4-7-8 breathing technique – breathe in from your nose for 4 seconds, hold it in for 7 seconds, and exhale slowly through your mouth for 8 seconds

 - Box breathing – breathe in and then exhale entirely.
-Then, breathe in while counting till 4, hold for 4 more seconds, and exhale as much as you can
+Then, breathe in while counting to 4, hold for 4 more seconds, and exhale as much as you can

 - Kapalbhati – assume the meditation mudra and take a deep breath in.
 Contract your belly as you force the breath out of your lungs.
 Breathe in as you quickly release your abdomen.
 Repeat 20 times

 - Bhramari Pranayama - close your eyes and cover them with your hands; place your index fingers above the eyebrows and the rest of the fingers on the eyes.
-Keeping your mouth closed, breathe through your nose making an ‘Om’ sound.
-Repeat 5 times
+Keep your mouth closed, breathe through your nose, making an ‘Om’ sound.
+Repeat five times

 - Diaphragmatic breathing exercise – sit in a chair and place one hand flat against your chest and the other on your stomach.
 Breathe slowly and deeply through your nose.
-Let the hand on your stomach rise and fall with your breaths and let the other hand stay still.
+Let the hand on your belly and fall your breaths.
+Let the other hand stay still.
 Next, breathe through pursed lips.
 The idea is to be able to breathe without moving your chest

-Yoga benefits every part of the body; it is customizable and yet you can find a pose for any particular ailment.
-The origins of Yoga can be traced back to a few millennia and the most modern studies back the benefits of yoga for physical and mental health.
-The way yoga exercises require you to breathe, calms the mind and body and oxygenates the blood, which facilitates the repair processes while sleeping as well as the quality of sleep itself.
-Moreover, yoga asanas open up the body that makes you feel comfortable.
-There’s hardly any need for elaborate equipment and can be done alone or in a group.
+Yoga benefits every body part; it is customizable, yet you can find a pose for any particular ailment.
+The origins of Yoga yoga can be traced back to a few millennia, and most modern studies point to the benefits of yoga for physical and mental health.
+The way yoga exercises require you to breathe calms the mind and body and oxygenates the blood, facilitating the repair processes while sleeping and the quality of sleep itself.
+Moreover, yoga asanas open up the body and make you feel comfortable.
+There’s hardly any need for elaborate equipment, and it can be done alone or in a group.
 Here are a few yoga asanas for better sleep:

 - Uttanasana (Standing forward bend)